Medically reviewed by Drugs.com. Last updated on Oct 1, 2021.

 DESCRIPTION: Flarex® (fluorometholone acetate ophthalmic suspension) is a corticosteroid prepared as a sterile topical ophthalmic suspension.
-The active ingredient, fluorometholone acetate, is a white to creamy white powder with an empirical formula of C24H31FO5 and a molecular weight of 418.5.
-Its chemical name is 9-fluoro-11β, 17-dihydroxy-6α-methylpregna-1, 4-diene-3, 20-dione 17-acetate.
+The active ingredient, fluorometholone acetate, is a white to creamy white powder with an empirical formula of C 24H 31FO 5 and a molecular weight of 418.5.
+Its chemical name is 9-fluoro-11 β, 17-dihydroxy-6 α-methylpregna-1, 4-diene-3, 20-dione 17-acetate.
 The chemical structure of Fluorometholone Acetate is presented below:

 Each mL contains: Active: fluorometholone acetate 1 mg (0.1%).
 Preservative: benzalkonium chloride 0.01%.
 Inactives: sodium chloride, monobasic sodium phosphate, edetate disodium, hydroxyethyl cellulose, tyloxapol, hydrochloric acid and/or sodium hydroxide (to adjust pH), and purified water.
 The pH of the suspension is approximately 7.3, with an osmolality of approximately 300 mOsm/kg.

-Contraindicated in acute superficial herpes simplex keratitis, vaccinia, varicella, and most other viral diseases of cornea and conjunctiva; tuberculosis; fungal diseases; acute purulent untreated infections, which like other diseases caused by microorganisms, may be masked or enhanced by the presence of the steroid; and in those persons who have known hypersensitivity to any component of this preparation.
+CONTRAINDICATIONS: Contraindicated in acute superficial herpes simplex keratitis, vaccinia, varicella, and most other viral diseases of cornea and conjunctiva; mycobacterial infection of the eye; fungal diseases; acute purulent untreated infections, which like other diseases caused by microorganisms, may be masked or enhanced by the presence of the steroid; and in those persons who have known hypersensitivity to any component of this preparation.

-FOR TOPICAL OPHTHALMIC USE ONLY.
+WARNINGS: FOR TOPICAL OPHTHALMIC USE ONLY.
 NOT FOR INJECTION.
 Use in the treatment of herpes simplex infection requires great caution.
 Prolonged use may result in glaucoma, damage to the optic nerve, defect in visual acuity and visual field, cataract formation and/or may aid in the establishment of secondary ocular infections from pathogens due to suppression of host response.
 Acute purulent infections of the eye may be masked or exacerbated by presence of steroid medication.
+Topical ophthalmic corticosteroids may slow corneal wound healing.
 In those diseases causing thinning of the cornea or sclera, perforation has been known to occur with chronic use of topical steroids.
 It is advisable that the intraocular pressure be checked frequently.

-Do not touch dropper tip to any surface, as this may contaminate the suspension.
+Information for Patients: Do not touch dropper tip to any surface, as this may contaminate the suspension.
 The preservative in Flarex® (fluorometholone acetate ophthalmic suspension), benzalkonium chloride, may be absorbed by soft contact lenses.
-Flarex® (fluorometholone acetate ophthalmic suspension) should not be administered while wearing soft contact lenses.
+Contact lenses should be removed during instillation of Flarex (fluorometholone acetate ophthalmic suspension) but may be reinserted 15 minutes after instillation.